Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to Play:

 Fill the eggs with varying amounts of jellybeans.
 For simplicity’s sake, I color-coded it.
 For example, the blue eggs had 4 jellybeans.
-The pink eggs had 10 jellybeans, etc. Each child was instructed to find 5 eggs that were different colors.
-Once they had all 5 eggs, they ran back to the table and tried to put them in order of greatest to least jellybeans simply by shaking to see how many jellybeans were inside.
+The pink eggs had 10 jellybeans, etc. Each child should find 5 eggs that are different colors.
+Once they find all 5 eggs, they run back to the table and try to put them in order of greatest to least jellybeans simply by shaking to see how many jellybeans were inside.
 No peeking allowed!

 Egg Hunt #5: Scrambled Eggs